 The death of a loved one is difficult at any age, but it can be especially tough for teenagers, who are already dealing with the ups and downs of adolescence.
-We asked Dominique Butler, school liaison for the Elisabeth Severance Prentiss Bereavement Center of the Hospice of the Western Reserve, how to help a grieving teenager — whether it’s your own child or a friend.
+We asked Dominique Butler, former school liaison for the Elisabeth Severance Prentiss Bereavement Center of the Hospice of the Western Reserve, how to help a grieving teenager—whether it’s your own child or a friend.

 1. Grieving teenagers still want to be “normal.”

 Adolescence is a time when most teens just want to fit in.
 So when a tragedy sets a teen apart, it’s all the harder.
 “They are looking for a sense of normalcy,” says Butler.
 “They don’t want to be singled out.”
 You can support a grieving teenager by sticking with routines and, especially if the teen is a friend of your teenager, continuing to welcome them in your home.
 Just because a teenager is coping with the loss of a loved one, that doesn’t mean that teen wants you to stop inviting them over, Butler adds.
 “So many people stop because they don’t want to deal with that burden.”
 The Bereavement Center is a community-based grief support program offering services throughout Northeast Ohio.